Differences Between Theft, Burglary, and Robbery

 People often confuse robbery and burglary.
 Think of the scenario where a homeowner comes home to find their door lock broken and all their electronics and jewelry stolen.
 Most often, the person will say they've been "robbed," but actually, they've been burglarized.

 A person commits burglary by breaking and entering a structure or dwelling with the intent to commit a crime inside.
 Often the intended crime is theft, but it could also be sexual assault, battery, robbery, or another crime (some states require the intended crime to be a felony).
-The burglar doesn't need to complete the intended crime; it's the intent that counts.
-Another common misconception is that burglary requires a physical breaking.
-However, under the law, a person could push open an unlocked window and reach in, hoping to steal a diamond ring sitting on the bedside table.
-The act of opening the window and reaching in completes the breaking and entering.
-Along with the intent to steal the ring, the burglary is complete.
+The burglar doesn't need to complete the intended crime to be convicted; it's the intent that counts.
+So if the burglar enters the home intending to steal whatever can fit in a backpack and gets scared off by an alarm, a burglary has still been committed.

 Penalties for Theft, Robbery, and Burglary

-Out of these related crimes, theft (or larceny) generally carries the lowest penalties, as it's a crime against property.
+Out of these related crimes, theft generally carries the lowest penalties, as it's a crime against property.
 Because robbery involves stealing something from a person, many states consider it a violent crime that almost always carries stiff felony penalties.
-Burglary tends to fall somewhere in between as it can be either a crime against a person or property.
+Burglary tends to fall somewhere in between as it can be a crime against a person, property, or both.

 A person convicted of theft might face misdemeanor or felony penalties, depending on the value or type of property stolen.
-For instance, stealing a $300 pair of sunglasses might carry a misdemeanor penalty (petty theft), whereas embezzling thousands of dollars will likely be a felony (grand theft).
+For instance, stealing a $300 pair of sunglasses might carry a misdemeanor penalty (petty theft), whereas stealing a vehicle will likely be a felony (grand theft).

 In many states, a misdemeanor comes with the possibility of up to a year in jail and fines.
 Felonies can range anywhere from a year or more in prison.
 And theft almost always results in a restitution order (an order to pay the victim for their losses).